mikeferguson/smaldog/doc/wire_protocol.md

 ####Run Stop Status (1 Byte)
 Returns >0 if runstop has been pressed.

+###Other packets
+The firmware will also accept Dynamixel bus commands, pass them through to the bus, and forward the return packet to the PC. this is not used in the drivers, but can be used by other scripts.

 ## Notes:
  * Leg data is always in the same order as a standard crawl gait: LF, RR, RF, LR